Control of unpaper¶

 If a page in a PDF seems to have text, by default OCRmyPDF will exit without modifying the PDF.
 This is to ensure that PDFs that were previously OCRed or were “born digital” rather than scanned are not processed.

---skip-text is issued, then no OCR will be performed on pages
+--skip-text is issued, then no image processing or OCR will be

 --redo-ocr is issued, then a detailed text analysis is performed.